raptorlightning/I2S-Hat/README.md

 The tested system consists of Ubuntu Server 20.04.2 LTS running on a Raspberry Pi Model 4B.
 Modifications are posted below:
 * Install the required I<sup>2</sup>S Slave DTOverlay at https://github.com/AkiyukiOkayasu/RaspberryPi_I2S_Slave
-* Setup CamillaDSP to run as a service on boot through the Python script in the repostiory.
+* Set up CamillaDSP to run as a service on boot through the Python script in the repostiory.
 There are many different ways to accomplish this, but how it has been tested is through the following (sudo assumed):
   1. Setup WiFi and SSH.
 I won't illustrate that here as there are many guides available online for it.
   2. Copy the CamillaDSP executable (appropriate to your arch (for RPi4B and Ubuntu Server, it should be aarch64)), startdsp.py, and all of your frequency-specific YML files to a created /etc/camilladsp/ directory.
   3. Create a file in the /etc/systemd/system directory called camilladsp.service that contains the following code: